saiprasannasastry/Nokia/README.md

 - To play around just run make build: This will build/ pull all the images and get the setup ready to run http calls
 - Try the calls in any order and you should see appropriate error/success
 - The main code is in cmd/server folder
+- consumer panics until it is able to connect to kafka.
+But this wont affect any calls you do because it would have connected to kafka container by then

 ## TASKS
 - Create/Delete Image Album using REST API